riz-2001/HACKNPITCH_velle-boiz_manage-your-money/README.md

 # velle-boiz
+Steps to run our project
-in local host program is  going to be run in xampp control
+this project cannot be run on global server project index file is in php that is index.php it is run in local host using xampp control